 In light of these Statements and of the shortcomings identified by the 2020 Review, Denmark (in respect of the Faroe Islands and Greenland) - Faroe Islands may wish to revise its Implementation Plan further.
 If so, please inform me (via the Secretariat) and submit it by 1 November of any year during this third reporting cycle.
+However, work to begin deliberations around the fourth reporting cycle will likely begin around that time and the Review Group may not, therefore, have the time to carry out any further reviews of IPs under the third reporting cycle.

-Finally, I would like to remind you of the deadline for the submission of Denmark (in respect of the Faroe Islands and Greenland) - Faroe Islands' Annual Progress Report, based on its Implementation Plan, by 1 April 2023.
+Finally, I would like to remind you of the deadline for the submission of Denmark (in respect of the Faroe Islands and Greenland) - Faroe Islands' Annual Progress Report, based on its Implementation Plan, by 1 April 2024.